QubesOS/qubesos.github.io/pages/funding.md

 means that Qubes OS is not a paid or proprietary product.
 We do not earn any revenue by selling it.
 Instead, we rely external sources of funding from individuals and organizations who find the work we do valuable and who in turn rely on Qubes OS for secure computing in their work and personal lives.
+(Read more about our [partners].)

 Current and Past Funding Sources
 --------------------------------